EnterpriseDB/tpa/platforms/aws/README.md

 AWS IAM user to generate an access key, as described by http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html

-The key must be made available to the boto library, as described by https://boto.readthedocs.org/en/latest/boto_config_tut.html
+Next, make the keypair available to the boto library, as described by https://boto.readthedocs.org/en/latest/boto_config_tut.html

 There are two easy ways to do this: